commercialhaskell/stack/doc/GUIDE.md

 To build your project, Stack uses a project-level configuration file, named `stack.yaml`, in the root directory of your project as a sort of blueprint.
-That file contains a reference, called a __resolver__, to the snapshot which your package will be built against.
+That file contains a reference to the snapshot (also known as a __resolver__) which your package will be built against.

 Finally, Stack is __isolated__: it will not make changes outside of specific Stack directories.
 Stack-built files generally go in either the Stack root